samschloegel/node-dbscene/README.md

 dbscene.startQLabServer();
 ```

-The dbscene instance uses two udp sockets - one for the communication with the DS100 and one for communication with QLab.
-These two sockets are not bound to their respective ports upon creation of the dbscene instance, and should be bound by calling the methods shown above.
+The dbscene instance uses two UDP sockets - one for communication with the DS100 and one for communication with QLab.
+These two sockets are not bound to their respective listening ports (50011, 53001) upon creation of the Dbscene instance.
+Call the two methods shown above to begin listening for OSC messages.

 ```js
 dbscene.getAllObjPos();